-No Texan-style dinner would be complete without a side of cornbread—or in this case, corn sticks (which technically are just individual servings of cornbread that have been baked in a special pan).
+No Texas-style dinner would be complete without a side of cornbread—or in this case, corn sticks (which technically are just individual servings of cornbread that have been baked in a special pan).

 Makes 14 corn sticks

-- In an 8-by-10 rimmed baking sheet, place the bacon in a single layer directly onto the pan—I found it best not to line the sheet with foil to make it easier to collect the drippings once the bacon is cooked.
+- In an 8″ x 10″ rimmed baking sheet, place the bacon in a single layer directly onto the pan.

 - Cook the bacon according to the instructions on the package, before transferring each piece onto a plate lined with paper towels.
 Carefully transfer the grease drippings from the baking sheet to a bowl, and let cool.